Back

 Databricks Lakebase Postgres may not be the best fit for extremely high-throughput, globally distributed public-facing applications requiring specific sharding strategies not easily managed within a single Postgres instance.
 If your application heavily relies on a different database technology with unique features not available in PostgreSQL, or if you already have an established, performant, and cost-effective operational data stack, consider using existing data services.

-• Databricks Lakebase: Operational database for sessions and feature flags.
+• Databricks Lakebase: Operational database for sessions, feature flags, and embeddings.

 • Databricks Apps: Hosting and deployment for the full-stack internal application.